Timothy Williams (author): Cultural milieu

-Characterization

-The novels are populated with an array of acquaintances, colleagues, criminals, and the occasional walk-on, which together present a spectrum of the Italian national character.
-The author often uses minor characters to demonstrate the Italian penchant for labyrinthine and sometimes obfuscatory dialogue.

-Having grown up under Fascism and having lost a brother in the partisan war of 1943-45, Piero Trotti is cynical yet dourly optimistic.
-By the fifth novel this optimism is in scant evidence.
-Trotti's estranged wife lives in America.
-A number of women find Trotti appealing but Trotti is torn in his loyalty to the marriage.

-The primary characters, Trotti and the two subalterns with whom he works, employ a more restrained, direct discourse.
-Trotti himself is not expressive and seems impervious to personal relationships, but both lieutenants form close bonds with their demanding mentor.
-Magagna eventually leaves for Milan, in part to escape Trotti's overwhelming influence.
-Pisanelli, who replaces Magagna as Trotti's foil, is unable to remove himself from Trotti's orbit and comes to both admire and resent his superior.

-In the early novels Trotti's daughter Pioppi suffers from anorexia, a fact which continues to haunt Trotti for years, long after her recovery, and causes him to question his role as a father.
-In the later novels, Trotti is a grandfather to two little girls who give meaning to his life.

 The Guadeloupe Novels

 There are two novels with protagonist Anne-Marie Laveaud, an investigative magistrate based in Pointe-à-Pitre in the French island of Guadeloupe.

-Anne-Marie Laveaud

 In 2012 Rivages Noir published Un autre soleil, a crime novel set in the island département of Guadeloupe, in the French Caribbean.
 In 2013, the book was published by Soho Crime.

 In 1980, the ex-convict, Hegesippe Bray, returning home after forty years spent in the penal colony of Cayenne, has been charged with the murder of a white landowner who was running him off his property.
 Nine months before the French presidential elections of 1981, for political reasons, the authorities wish to view the murder as an open-and-shut case of revenge killing.
 Anne Marie Laveaud, the juge d'instruction (investigative magistrate) in charge of the case, does not agree.
 To learn the truth, she will put herself, her career and her family in jeopardy.